shouc/.github/profile/README.md

 | Spirals | [Spirals Audit Report](https://www.verilog.solutions/audits/spirals/) |September 12, 2022|

 ### :briefcase: OpenMRV Audit
-OpenMRV is a protocol that allows to store the summarized hashes produced by the provider’s input measurement data on the CELO network.
+OpenMRV is a protocol that allows storing the summarized hashes produced by the provider’s input measurement data on the CELO network.

 | Title           | Audit Report Link                            | Date        |
 | --------------- | -------------------------------------------- | ----------- |